 Sign up for my weekly newsletter and receive a FREE eBook!

 - 2 teaspoons vanilla extract

 - 2 cups all purpose flour

 - Heat oven to 350 degrees F.

 - Add the butter and ¼ cup of sugar to a bowl and beat with an electric mixer until creamy; then add in vanilla and water.

 - With the mixer on low, gradually add in the flour (and salt if using unsalted butter); beating until well blended.

 - Stir in the nuts with a wooden spoon.

-- Arrange 2" apart on ungreased baking sheet and bake 15 minutes or until lightly browned (my oven tends to be set higher so I cooked mine on 350 for about 12 minutes).
+- Arrange 2-inches apart on ungreased baking sheet and bake 10-12 minutes or until lightly browned on the bottom.

 - Remove from oven and while cookies have cooled slightly, toss the cookies into the remaining 1 cup of sugar to coat; then cool on wire racks completely.
 Makes 33 cookies

 Mmm...I love walnut crescents but have never made them.
 Pinning this recipe!